 How many days to spend in Kuta Lombok

 If your days are not filled with surfing, I would say that 3-4 days are enough to explore the south coast of Lombok with Kuta as your base.
 There are many beautiful beaches waiting for you to be found!

 How to get around in Kuta Lombok

-The best way to get around in Lombok is by motorbike.
-You can rent a small motorbike for around 50,000 IDR per day.
+The best way to get around in Lombok is by motorbike if you are comfortable driving one.
+You can rent a small motorbike for around 50,000 IDR per day but for bigger bikes to price will go to around 100 000 IDR per day.
 But be aware of some scams, especially in Kuta Lombok!
 Read more about Lombok scams at the end of this blog post where I give tips on how to avoid being scammed in Lombok!

 Watch the sunset at Bukit Merese